mobilecoinfoundation/mobilecoin/BUILD.md

 The clients and servers must all agree about this setting, or attestation will fail.

-#### IAS_MODE

-`IAS_MODE=DEV` means that we will hit the Intel provided "dev endpoints" during remote attestation.
-These won't require the real production signing key in connection to the MRENCLAVE measurements.

-`IAS_MODE=PROD` means that we will hit the real Intel provided endpoints for remote attestation.

-In code, this discrepancy is largely handled by the `attest-net` crate.

-The clients and servers must all agree about this setting, or attestation will fail.

 #### Why are these environment variables?

 `cargo` supports crate-level features, and feature unification across the build plan.
 `cargo` does not support any notion of "global project-wide configuration".

-In practice, it's too hard invoke cargo to get all the features enabled exactly correctly on all the right crates, if every crate has an `sgx_mode` and `ias_mode` feature.
+In practice, it's too hard invoke cargo to get all the features enabled exactly correctly on all the right crates, if every crate has an `sgx_mode` feature.

 Even if cargo had workspace-level features, which it doesn't, that wouldn't be good enough for us because our build requires using multiple workspaces.
 We must keep the cargo features on some